WarpspeedSCP/yet-cc-rs/README.md

 A tool to decode and re-encode scenario files for CROSS†CHANNEL final complete (for PC), as well as a number of other yeti/regista engine games.

-I've tested this tool out with the following releases:
+This tool has been tested with the following games:
 - Cross channel Final Complete PC
 - Cross channel For All Ages PSVita
 - Kana Imouto PSP